School segregation in the United States: Public school teachers

-Although integration after Brown v.
-Board of Education is largely viewed as a positive step toward equality, one considerable consequence was the overwhelming loss of Black teachers.
-Since this loss, Black teachers have not made a resurgence in schools, resulting in an evident racial incongruence between teachers and a rapidly diversifying student population in the US.
+Brown v.
+Board of Education led to a loss of black teachers.
+This resulted in racial incongruence between teachers and student population.
 D'Amico et al. (2017) stated that Brown v.
-Board of Education “mandated the integration of the nation’s schoolchildren but said nothing of the teacher labor force, effectively diminishing the demand for Black teachers and thus eliminating these community-supported schools and the teachers who staffed them,” (p.
+Board of Education "mandated the integration of the nation's schoolchildren but said nothing of the teacher labor force, effectively diminishing the demand for black teachers and thus eliminating these community-supported schools and the teachers who staffed them," (p.
 29).
-This elimination has perpetuated itself into our current day school system, with statistics showing the number of Black teachers as disproportionate to the student population.
+This elimination has perpetuated itself into our current day school system, with statistics showing the number of black teachers as disproportionate to the student population.
+Drawing on a study done by Pew Research center in 2021, they analyzed three decades of the National Center for Education Statistics (NCES) survey data, and Pew found that 79% of "U.S. public school teachers identified as non-Hispanic White during the 2017-18 school year.
+And additionally, "fewer than one-in-ten teachers were either black (7%), Hispanic (9%) or Asian American (2%)".
+This suggests that public elementary school teachers are significantly less racially and ethnically diverse and not keeping up with the diversity within their student body.

-Proposed policies
+Proposals

 Although the Supreme Court's ruling in Parents Involved in Community Schools v.
 Seattle School District No. 1 limited school districts' ability to take race into account during the school assignment process, the ruling did not prohibit racial considerations altogether.
-According to the UCLA Civil Rights Project, a school district may consider race when using any of the following strategies: "site selection of new schools; drawing attendance zones with general recognition of the racial demographics of neighborhoods; allocating resources for special programs; recruiting students and faculty in a targeted manner; [and] tracking enrollments, performance, and other statistics by race."
+According to the UCLA Civil Rights Project, a school district may consider race when using: "site selection of new schools; drawing attendance zones with general recognition of the racial demographics of neighborhoods; allocating resources for special programs; recruiting students and faculty in a targeted manner; [and] tracking enrollments, performance, and other statistics by race."
 Districts may use income-based school assignment policies to try to indirectly achieve racial integration, but in practice such policies are not guaranteed to produce even a modest degree of racial integration.

-Other researchers argue that, given restrictive court rulings and the increasingly strong relationship between neighborhood and school segregation, integration efforts should instead focus on reducing racial segregation in neighborhoods.
-This could be achieved, in part, by greater enforcement of the Fair Housing Act and/or removal of low-density zoning laws.
-Policy could also set aside low-income housing in new community developments that have a strong school district based on income.
+Other researchers argue that, given restrictive court rulings and the increasingly strong relationship between neighborhood and school segregation, integration efforts instead focus on reducing racial segregation in neighborhoods.
+This could be achieved, in part, by greater enforcement of the Fair Housing Act and removal of low-density zoning laws.
+Policy could also set aside low-income housing in new communities with a strong school district based on income.

-In the school choice realm, policy can ensure that greater choice facilitates integration by, for instance, adopting "civil rights policies" for charter schools.
-Such policies could require charter schools to recruit diverse faculty and students, provide transportation to ensure access for poor students, and/or have a racial composition that does not differ greatly from that of the public school population.
+Policy regarding school choice can ensure greater integration by adopting "civil rights policies" for charter schools.
+These could require charter schools to recruit diverse faculty and students, provide transportation poor students, and have a racial composition that does not differ greatly from that of public schools.
 Expanding the availability of magnet schools—which were initially created with school desegregation efforts and civil rights policies in mind—could also lead to increased integration, especially in those instances when magnet schools can draw students from separate (and segregated) attendance zones and school districts.
 Alternatively, states could move towards county- or region-level school districting, allowing students to be drawn from larger and more diverse geographic areas.